Zavy86/docker-course/README.md

 - [Slides](https://container.training/) that inspired this course

+## Contributing

+Contributions are welcome!

+If you want to share this course, or if you want to contribute to the contents, or if you want to support my project with a donation, please see [this page](contribute/README.md) for more information.

 ## Thanks

 A heartfelt thank you to [Alain Martini](https://github.com/inalto) for introducing me to containers, and to